-How to change domain without losing its ranking
+How to change the domain without losing the hearing of the site?

 The steps of domain change